-Tracing through log activity becomes more complicated in a serverless context.
+However, tracing through serverless log activity can be complex.
 Instead of a cohesive set of server calls that hit predictable, always-available hardware, the functionality of your application is split across multiple disparate machines.
-These each have their own separate logging mechanism, each of which must be investigated.
+Each of them has its own separate logging mechanism, which must be investigated separately.

 Without pre-work to ensure that you can cohesively trace an execution path through the logs of your application’s serverless function calls, you are often left with multiple views of small chunks of the application’s behavior.
-Identifying the trouble spots in your application becomes tougher, since the logs are no longer colocated by default and are grouped by function instead of execution path.
+Identifying the trouble spots in your application becomes tougher as the logs are no longer colocated by default and are grouped by function instead of the execution path.